kunal8411/vast-dreams/README.md

 GitHub link:-https://github.com/kunal8411/vastDreams-NodeJs-.git

+To run the node js code: $node server.js

+and to see the JSON data in browser : http://localhost:8000/books

 7)In react, first I fetched all the information from API and store the information in state.

 8)So, using react, on home page of application, user can see all the books which are present in inventory.